“Most people ‘fall’ into Product; because business-product context is key - we usually start our careers doing something else usually tech related.”

 That’s where the special spice gets added to get us #ToTheMoon, but now let’s find out what makes filmmaker-turned-Product Owner, Leon, tick.

-I’m a Luno product owner in Cape Town, I’ve founded my own businesses, produced a feature film, and my current goal is to make Luno’s product the best in the market.
+I’m a Luno product owner in Cape Town, I’ve founded my own businesses, I am planning to produce a feature film, and my current goal is to make Luno’s product the best in the market.

 - First computer: A monochrome Epson, I think, this was slower than my next PC (x286, 20mb HD).
 I attempted to run Grand Prix off a 1.55 floppy disk but it just couldn't handle it.
 So I upgraded to the x286 life and spent the rest of the year playing Wolfenstein 3D instead.
 Of course, I had to figure out that I needed to edit that config.sys and autoexec.bat to get enough of the first 640k available.